-What kind of environment are they going to be in?
+Second: What specific kind of outdoor environment are they going to be in?

 Next, it’s important to understand that sound behaves very differently outdoors than indoors.
 Indoors, the walls will typically naturally amplify speaker sound while keeping out background noise, and thus require less volume and power to sound good.
 Outdoors, however, there may be no walls to contain sound, and it also has to overcome any outdoor background noise.

-It’s important that an outdoor sound system has a strong bass, because it’s harder to carry low frequency sound outdoors than inside.
-In fact, sometimes an extra subwoofer may be a great addition to your outdoor speakers to ensure a full, round, quality sound.
+It’s important that an outdoor sound system has sufficient power to fill the given size of an area, as well as a particularly strong bass, because it’s harder to carry low frequency sound outdoors than inside.
+In fact, sometimes an extra subwoofer may be a great addition to your outdoor speakers to ensure optimal quality.

 A decent set of speakers should be at least 8 or so feet apart and 10 or so feet away from the listening area.
 If you buy more than two speakers, make sure the left and right speakers alternate to ensure a stereo quality sound.
 Also, depending on the logistics of the set up, you may want to consider installing a separate volume control for each speaker. for example, a speaker far away in the yard may need to be louder than a speaker right next to the deck, or something like that.
 If you’re thinking about mounting them, be sure that you have planned mount locations in advance, and that they can support the weight of the speaker.
 Basically don’t just blindly drill into drywall.